Ciela-Institute/vae-galaxy/README.md

 # Models architecture
 In the folder `Models architecture`, you will find the details of the different models used.

 First, two disentangled Vae models (one per dataset) with almost the same architecture (just a few changes made to the convolutional layers arguments due to the image size difference for each dataset).
 The models can take as input either a value or an array for the hyperparameter $\beta$.
 It can be interesting if you want to make $\beta$ change during the training process (i.e. $\beta$ increasing over each epoch).
 After experimentation of different behaviour for $\beta$, we concluded that we obtain the best model by fixing this hyperparameter to $\beta = 0.1$.
-We observe the same thibg for the conditional Vaes.
+We observe the same thing for the conditional Vaes.

 Then, three Conditional Vae models (for the second dataset):
 - `cvae`: new input created by concatenation of the redshifts to the galaxy images into a second channel which is fed to the CNN.
 Then, we concatenate the redshifts to the latent variable $z$ into a second channel.
 The final output is the reconstructed galaxy image.